Our Process

 Did You Know...

-Finding an Insight is an art of combining methods and utilizing experience.
-It requires discernment and analytical, synthetic and inductive thinking.
-A fruitful research is fostered by correct questions.
+Finding an Insight is the art of combining methods and utilizing experience.
+It requires discernment and analytical, synthetic, and inductive thinking.
+Fruitful research is fostered by correct questions.

 • Purchase motivations (their hierarchy)

-• Values and anti-values guiding the customers in life, and important for them at the time of purchase
+• Values and anti-values that guide the customers in life and are important for them at the time of purchase

 • Shopping goals (problems to be solved with them, needs they satisfy)